data-science-on-aws/data-science-on-aws/README.md

 ## 2. Login to the Workshop Portal (aka Event Engine)

-**If you are registered on Eventbrite, you will review a link to the Workshop 1 hour before the event.
-The email will come through Eventbrite.**
+**If you are registered on Eventbrite, you will review a link to the Workshop 1 hour before the event.**

+**The email with the link will come through Eventbrite.**

+**Please make sure your Eventbrite email is up to date.**

 ![Event Engine Dashboard](img/event-engine-dashboard.png)